-Figure 5: FY 2008 Budget Request Provides for Current Services and 17 Additional FTEs Compared to the FY 2007 continuing resolution appropriation, key changes in the FY 2008 Budget are: - \$2.8 million to provide for increased compensation and benefit costs for a staff of 458 FTEs; - \$3.0 million to provide for salary and expenses of 17 additional full-time equivalent staff-years; - \$12.1 million to provide for increased operating costs for information technology modernization, lease of office space, and all other services.
-CFTC PAGE 7 OF 9 This funding increase provides the Commission with the financial wherewithal to hire additional staff and to invest in technology.
+Figure 5: FY 2008 Budget Request Provides for Current Services and 17 Additional FTEs Compared to the FY 2007 continuing resolution appropriation, key changes in the FY 2008 Budget are: • \$2.8 million to provide for increased compensation and benefit costs for a staff of 458 FTEs: - \$3.0 million to provide for salary and expenses of 17 additional full-time equivalent staff-years; - \$12.2 million to provide for increased operating costs for information technology modernization, lease of office space, and all other services.
+This funding increase provides the Commission with the financial wherewithal to hire additional staff and to invest in technology.
 In staffing, the CFTC must compete for talent not only with the private sector, but also with the SEC and other federal financial regulators.
-Four years ago, the Congress improved our ability to compete, granting the CFTC comparable pay authority with other financial agencies (so called "pay parity" with FIRREA).
-For this authorization to level the compensation "playing field" all of us are deeply grateful.
+Four years ago, the Congress improved our ability to compete, granting the CFTC comparable pay authority with other financial agencies (so called "pay parity" with the FIRREA agencies).
+For this authorization to level the compensation "playing field," all of us are deeply grateful.
 However, the Agency has not yet been fully appropriated to the level of comparable FIRREA agencies.
 Second only to our human capital, technology is the single most effective tool in assisting those professionals who oversee the markets.
 Budgetary constraints have required the Commission over several years to put new systems development initiatives and hardware and software purchases on hold, as indicated in Figure 6.

 Figure 6: Technology Investment CFTC analysts rely primarily on two proprietary computer systems for visibility into the markets.
 One gives us the ability to see who is trading in the markets and who is building leverage in the market or becoming a large trader - thus developing a position that may influence market conditions.
-The second allows us to pull in all transactional data from traditional exchanges to identify trading patterns that might be indicative of inappropriate or manipulative trading practices.
+The second allows us to pull in all transactional data from regulated exchanges to identify trading patterns that might be indicative of inappropriate or manipulative trading practices.
 These two major systems are unique in their ability to provide transparency into cross-market trading activity across all futures markets under the Commission's jurisdiction.
 Their importance to ensuring market integrity cannot be overstated.
 The Commission respectfully requests the proposed funding increase for mission-critical investments in people and technology in order to keep up with the dynamic commodity futures and options industry.
-While relatively small in dollar terms this funding increment is necessary to ensure that CFTC continues to be able to fulfill its statutory mandate.
-CFTC PAGE 8 OF 9 All of us at the CFTC take great pride in our work.
+While relatively small in dollar terms, this funding increment is necessary to ensure that CFTC continues to be able to fulfill its statutory mandate.
+All of us at the CFTC take great pride in our work.
 I can assure you that we are working diligently and efficiently to fulfill the important responsibilities with which the Congress and the American public have entrusted to us.
-This concludes my formal testimony.
-Thank you for the opportunity to appear before you today on behalf of the CFTC.
-I would be happy to answer any questions you may have.
-CFTC PAGE 9 OF 9